thamil33/ScrAI/docs/Current_Focus.md

 Integrating the Agno framework is a key architectural decision (see `README.md` and `ProtoPope.md`).
 This will provide robust actor lifecycle management, concurrency, and advanced agent capabilities.

 **Actions:**
-- Refactor `RuntimeActor` (`engine/actors/basic_runtime.py`) to inherit from or be managed by the Agno agent structure.
+- Refactor `ScrAIActor` (`engine/actors/basic_runtime.py`) to inherit from or be managed by the Agno agent structure.
 - Map current `perceive` and `decide_and_act` logic into Agno's lifecycle methods (see `ProtoPope.md`).
 - Consult `agno_docs.txt` for best practices on agent implementation, state management, and tool usage.